flutter/website/src/content/platform-integration/web/renderers.md

   [CanvasKit][canvaskit] uses WebGL to render Skia paint commands.

 **HTML renderer**
 : This renderer, which has a smaller download size than the CanvasKit renderer, uses a combination of HTML elements, CSS, Canvas elements, and SVG elements.

 ## Command line options

-The `--web-renderer` command line option takes one of three values, `canvaskit`, `html`, or `auto`.
+The `--web-renderer` command line option takes one of three values:
+`canvaskit`, `html`, or `auto`.

-* `canvaskit` (default) - always use the CanvasKit renderer
+* `canvaskit` (soon to be default) - always use the CanvasKit renderer
+* `auto` (default) - automatically chooses which renderer to use.
+This option chooses the HTML renderer when the app is running in a mobile browser, and CanvasKit renderer when the app is running in a desktop browser.
 * `html` - always use the HTML renderer
-* `auto` - automatically chooses which renderer to use.
-This option chooses the HTML renderer when the app is running in a mobile browser, and CanvasKit renderer when the app is running in a desktop browser.

 This flag can be used with the `run` or `build` subcommands.
 For example: